kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 # III.
 The Pairwise Paradigm

-The word "paradigm" comes from the Greek word for "pattern," and in scientific contexts refers to "[a distinct set of concepts or thought patterns, including theories, research methods, postulates, and standards for what constitute legitimate contributions to a field](https://en.wikipedia.org/wiki/Paradigm)."
+The word "paradigm" comes from the Greek word for "pattern," and in scientific contexts refers to "[a distinct set of concepts or thought patterns, including theories, research methods, postulates, and standards for what constitutes legitimate contributions to a field](https://en.wikipedia.org/wiki/Paradigm)."
 By framing pairwise as a "paradigm" instead of a single tool or mechanism, we emphasize that it is not any one technique, but rather the _synergies between multiple related techniques_ that produce desirable outcomes.

 These techniques fall into multiple buckets: audience and problem selection, interface design and data collection, and algorithmic data analysis.